ajxbutt/fantasy-football/README.md

 ![deployment logs](https://user-images.githubusercontent.com/91483629/144519194-611eb2ec-c4ad-4aab-a0ef-191044aea5d9.png)
 ![deployment services](https://user-images.githubusercontent.com/91483629/144612623-c23539e5-3fc5-4c46-a149-7c7f8d09c9da.png)

 The deploy stage initializes and containerises application services.
 The deployment logs show the two services, frontend and backend, running on the deployment server.
 These services can also be seen running via Remote SSH through Visual Studio Code by using the command 'sudo docker service ls'.
-As seen in the screenshot above, there are three replicas running for each servics, allowing for high availability and redundancy.
+As seen in the screenshot above, there are three replicas running for each service, allowing for high availability and redundancy.

 ## Rolling Update Demo
 https://1drv.ms/u/s!Asa5y2jPPVMaa0oUZHQzivM4akE